AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 done
 ```

-Although both officially unsupported and known to problems, it can be increadibly useful to convert these "bubble traversals" into actual "P lines" in the gfa format.
+Although both officially unsupported and known to problems, it can be incredibly useful to convert these "bubble traversals" into actual "P lines" in the *.gfa* format.
 Different tools have different validation approaches, some of which will reject these paths because we know they are generally invalid due to missed alignments.
 However, *done is better than perfect*.

-With the path infomation, we can then calculate path-based statistics from the graph, like openness, saturation, core/shell/cloud, etc.
+With the path information, we can then calculate path-based statistics from the graph, like openness, saturation, core/shell/cloud, etc.

 ```
 curl https://raw.githubusercontent.com/lh3/minigraph/38f04593f9c9ef8b1085481d0b50040bec83de89/misc/mgutils.js > mgutils_P-line.js